edrex/eric.pdxhub.org/pages/bio.md

  - capable
  - compassionate

+## Subsections

+ * Classes
+ * Lab

+I have done exploratory work on neighborhood server appliances including real world prototypes deployed in several CoOp houses.

+Wishlist: Timeline graphic

+community support apps at [PDXHub](http://pdxhub.org/).
+Get in touch if you are interested in

-I maintain [PDXHub's services](http://wiki.pdxhub.org/ops) in support of other local organizers, and am a founding member of [Activate](http://activatehub.org/).
+ services](http://wiki.pdxhub.org/ops) in support of other local organizers, and am a founding member of [Activate](http://activatehub.org/).
 I'm also active in many open source software, civic, and bicycling communities.

 I hold a BS in [Mathematics](http://math.pdx.edu/) and [Physics](http://physics.pdx.edu/) minor from [Portland State University](http://pdx.edu/).
 In my free time I am continuing my studies in physics, data sciences, and natural history.